itsmoksh/itsmoksh/README.md

 ## 🏆 Achievements

-- 🚀 Successfully deployed a machine learning project which predict the health insurance premium amount. ([see project here](https://moksh-health-insurance-premium-prediction.streamlit.app/))
+- 🚀 Successfully deployed a machine learning project that predicts the health insurance premium amount. ([see project here](https://moksh-health-insurance-premium-prediction.streamlit.app/))
+- 🤖 Developed an AI-powered credit risk evaluator, which helps finance officials assess the credit risk associated with an applicant. ([see project here](https://moksh-credit-risk-modelling-project.streamlit.app/))
+- 💸 Designed and deployed an interactive Expense Management System using Streamlit to track and manage daily expenses.
 - 🌱 Continuously learning and building with Python, FastAPI, and data science tools
 - 📚 Sharing projects and educational content on LinkedIn